-July 25th, full day
+July 25th, full day, Venus

-Organizers: Olaf Witkowski, Julien Hubert
+Organizers: Olaf Witkowski, Julien Hubert, Martin Biehl, Takashi Ikegami

-In 2000, leading figures in Artificial Life wrote a seminal paper on the open problems in in the field.
-Despite providing multiple interesting paths to research, we feel that the ALife community does not act as a group trying to understand how life could be, but instead is composed of groups of individuals working on their own research niche.
-With the popularity of artificial intelligence, and the many labs and companies working on artificial living agents, we feel it is now the right time to ask again the questions “What are the successes of ALife since 2000, and where should it go in the future?”.
+In 2000, leading figures in Artificial Life wrote a seminal paper on the open problems in the field.
+Despite providing multiple interesting paths to research, we feel that the Alife community does not act as a group trying to understand how life could be, but instead is composed of groups of individuals working in their own research niche.
+With the popularity of artificial intelligence, and the many labs and companies working on artificial living agents, we feel it is now the right time to ask again the questions “What are the successes of ALife since this 2000 paper, and where should it go in the future?”.